Binay-07/IPANGRAM/README.md

 >>
 >>LOGIN API- Give your email id and new password to check log in is working properly(true means LOGIN success false means LOGIN failed).
 >>
->>WHILE TESTING OTHER APIS please provide managers email ID in the field of manager_email_id
+>>WHILE TESTING OTHER APIS please provide managers email ID in the field of manager_email_id.......................
 >>user_email_id means email id of general employee